septract/starling-tool/tour.md

 used to validate Starling's response to ill-formed proofs.
 We also suggest editing the passing scripts to add typoes and bugs, to exercise Starling's error handling and failing proof behaviour.

-### Validation

-These assignments from benchmark name to file are tracked by the file `benchmarks.in`, which tells the benchmark scripts which files to run.
-`benchmarks.in` is commented.

-To see how Starling's benchmark system runs, read `bench.sh` and its included files.
-These are written in POSIX shell language and the `awk` text transformer tool.

 ## Test Suites